 RIOT was developed by Julien Ruaux, Solution Architect currently working in RedisLabs.
 I was lucky enough to get chance to work with him and present about this tool to wider audience inside RedisLabs.

 RIOT is like a Swiss-army knife.
-RIOT can be used for the below purposes:
+RIOT can also be used for the below purposes:

 - Import CSV into RediSearch